-Direct Payments (DPs) have become a key mechanism for delivering social care support aiming to offer greater choice and control to people in need of social care.
+Direct Payments (DPs) have become a key mechanism for delivering social care support, aiming to offer greater choice and control to people in need of social care.
 DPs have been used in community care for a number of years, but people living in residential care homes have not had access to DPs so far.
-The Government has decided to expand this approach to care homes from April 2016 and initiated a Trailblazer programme to test DPs and learn from the experience prior to DPs becoming national policy.
-Eighteen local authorities have volunteered to participate in the programme and its evaluation.
+In 2013, following a recommendation by the Law Commission, the Government initiated a Trailblazer programme to test DPs for residents in care homes.
+Eighteen local authorities volunteered to participate in the programme and its evaluation.

 PIRU first carried out a scoping study aimed at understanding how each trailblazer site is approaching the implementation of DPs in residential care and what problems sites have encountered at the early stages of the trailblazer.
 It also included a rapid review of the evidence on the costs and benefits of similar ‘cash for care’ schemes in social care in the UK and elsewhere.
 This work resulted in a preliminary report to the Department of Health in November 2013.

 The main evaluation included:

 - A survey of care home residents and family members who were offered a direct payment for their residential care and who either accepted or declined one.

 - A survey of care home providers who were aware of the scheme in the participating trailblazer sites.